PROTECTING THE SOUTHERN OCEAN

 Marine protected areas can ensure that marine life from tiny krill to huge whales thrive in an environment resilient to climate change and free from fishing pressure.

 - An MPA is an area designated and effectively managed to protect marine ecosystems, processes, habitats and species.
-MPAs include marine reserves, no-take zones, marine sanctuaries, ocean sanctuaries, marine parks and locally managed marine areas.
+MPAs include marine reserves, ocean sanctuaries, no-take zones, marine parks and marine managed areas.
 The level of protection and range of activities allowed or prohibited varies according to the MPA.

 - The 2012 United Nations Conference on Sustainable Development committed to conserve 10% of marine areas through effectively and equitably managed, ecologically representative and well-connected systems of protected areas by 2020.

 - CCAMLR committed to create a representative system of MPAs by 2012.
 The area now managed by CCAMLR covers around 10% of the Earth's surface.
 However, just 4.6% of this area is protected with two MPAs in the Southern Ocean, one in the Ross Sea, the other south of the South Orkney Islands.